sushil-mehra/change-password-api-karate-test/README.md

 |11|DB check|DB update|Check Password has been updated successfully|ChangePass_TC64|
 |  |  |No DB update|Check Password is not updated in case of any error|ChangePass_TC65|

-**Note:**
+> **Note:**
     1. Database validation tests created are OOS(out of scope), as we have mocked the user objects within the API (see UserController.java).
 Otherwise, if the database             connectivity were present then the same test cases (ChangePass_TC64 & ChangePass_TC65) stands valid & to be covered under functional testing.

-2. Please refer to the location - `testartifacts` it contains test data excel file and a report file.
+Please refer to the location - `testartifacts` it contains test data excel file and a test report file.

 ## Non Functional Test
 A basic response time(<500ms) check has been covered for *changePassword API* in all of the test cases that will confirm whether we are getting the response within the expected time.
 And it is easily configurable from (karate-config.js) whenever we need to test response time for a different threshold.